datagistips/geosparklines/README.md

 # geosparklines

-`geosparklines` is an R package to generate SparkLines SpatialFeatureCollection (sfc) objects which can be further put on a Map
+`geosparklines` is an R package to generate SparkLines SimpleFeatureCollection (sfc) objects which can be further put on a Map

 ## Quick Start